asamorini/goodreads.utility/README.md

 ### :soon: TODO next features
 * book page-search italian editions
+   * sort
-   * default sort by year\publisher
+      * default by year\publisher
-   * possibility to change sorting algorithm
+      * possibility to change by year
+   * filter
+      * by type (paperback\ebook\audiobook\...)
+   * language
+      * possibility to include editions without language defined (checkbox, default included, they must be evidenced in some way)
+      * possibility to choose other language than italian (browser language as default?)
-* possibility to replace on those books lists, for every book, with the corresponding italian edition
+* book list: possibility to replace, for every book, with the corresponding italian edition
+   * on those list
       * Recommendations
       * Choice Awards
       * Giveaways
       * New Releases
       * Lists
       * other user bookshelves
+* reviews
-* filter reviews to show only italian ones
+   * filter to show only italian ones

 # :construction: DEVELOPERS TODO